German Script Course

 registration is limited to 15 participants.

 currently, 5 places are filled for the 2014 course

 This intensive course on learning to read German script is now in its 43nd year and is the only course of its kind in the country.
 The course is taught by Dr. Paul Peucker and Lanie Yaswinski, both experts and experienced instructors in reading and writing German script.

 Former participants include more than 400 college professors, graduate students, genealogists, curators, archivists and hobbyists from various backgrounds.
 They represent such academic fields as history and German, American studies, musicology, religion, anthropology, art history, sociology, genealogy, technology and other subjects.

 After two weeks of intensive studying, practicing and reading participants will be able to read German manuscripts dating from the 17th through the early 20th centuries.
 The course has recently been completely redeveloped and includes many new texts and new study methods.

 The goal of this course is not to learn the German language or to study Moravian history but to read the German script; however, we offer a learning experience that takes advantage of the historical setting of the Bethlehem community.
 Texts are chosen to illustrate the early history of Bethlehem and the work of the Moravians within their context.

 We work with color reproductions (not b&w photocopies!) of documents taken from our own collections.
-The textbook Deciphering Handwriting in German Documents (Woods Cross, Utah 2001) by Roger P. Minert is included in the registration fee.
+The textbook Deciphering Handwriting in German Documents 2nd ed., (Woods Cross, Utah 2013) by Roger P. Minert is included in the registration fee.

 Some examples of course readings: